psg-mit/nightjarpy/README.md

 ### Docker Container

-You can also run NightjarPy in a Docker container for consistent environments:
+You can also run Nightjar in a Docker container for consistent environments:

 ```bash
 # Build the Docker image